harshitpaunikar1/marketing-process-analytics-dashboard/.github/project-buildup-history.md

 - Task summary: One more pass: fixed a type coercion issue that was causing silent NaN propagation downstream.
 - Deliverable: Good enough to not be embarrassing.
+## 2023-03-08 - Day 10: Artifacts

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to create or organize diagrams, screenshots, and supporting visuals so the final result looked a bit more complete.
+Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
+A good chunk of the day went into making the flow feel believable from a user point of view.
+- Deliverable: Ended the day with support visuals in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.